- The Goals

 SDG 9: Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation

 SFU's innovation strategy engages SFU researchers, staff and students with our communities and partners to solve societal challenges through innovation and entrepreneurship.
 SFU builds resilient infrastructure, promotes inclusive and sustainable industrialization and fosters innovation.

-The pandemic is likely to reverse progress made in reducing income inequality since the financial crisis.
 SFU is working on foundational concepts related to equity, racial justice, Indigenous rights and decolonization through a collaborative process.

 SDG 14: Conserve and sustainably use the oceans, seas and marine resources for sustainable development

 The sustainability of our oceans is under severe threat.
 SFU researchers are working to recover sea life population and implementing strategies to support this sustainability crisis.

 SDG 15: Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss

 More than a quarter of species assessed by the International Union for Conservation of Nature red list are threatened with extinction.
 SFU has a number of initiatives and projects, courses and people working to support SDG 15.